Edric-Matwiejew/QuOp_MPI/container/README.md

 # Singularity Containerisation

-qwao_mpi/container/qwao_mpi.def, can be used to build a singularity container in which to run qwao_mpi.
-It is based on the docker file supported by the Pawsey Supercomputing Center and requires that MPICH version 3.1.4 is installed on the host system.
+quop_mpi/container/quop_mpi.def, can be used to build a singularity container in which to run quop_mpi on the Pawsey Supercomputing Center's Magnus system.

-To build the container:
+The requires that the container is built on a system on which you have adminstraive rights:

-    sudo singularity build qwao_mpi.sif <path to>/qwao_mpi.def
+    sudo singularity build quop_mpi.sif <path to>/quop_mpi.def

+quop_mpi.sif should then be copied to your group directory in the Pawsey file system.

-And to run a python script using qwao_mpi:
+And to run a python script using quop_mpi, the singularity module whould first be imported:

+    module load singularity

+Then:

-	mpiexec -N <number of processes> singularity exec <path to>/qwao_mpi.sif python3 <pyhton script>.py
+	srun -N <number of processes> singularity exec <path to>/quop_mpi.sif python3 <pyhton script>.py